topoteretes/cognee/docs/index.md

 # cognee

-## Make data processing for LLMs easy
+####  Deterministic LLMs Outputs for AI Engineers

-_Open-source framework for creating knowledge graphs and data models for LLMs._
+_Open-source framework for loading and structuring LLM context to create accurate and explainable AI solutions using knowledge graphs and vector stores_

 ---